Complex Regional Pain Syndrome

 Pain is the main symptom of CRPS.
 Most people have severe pain in an arm or a leg.
 Usually the pain is in a part of your body where you had surgery or an injury.
 The pain is usually constant and either shooting, sharp, or burning.
 The pain is much worse and it lasts much longer than you would expect for the kind of injury you had.
 Some people may not have had an injury or surgery before the pain started, but most people have.

 The pain usually starts after a limb or joint has had a serious injury, such as a broken bone, a gunshot wound, or a deep wound.
-The injury might also be caused by a fall or surgery.
+The injury might also be caused by a car crash, a fall, or surgery.
 It can even be caused by a minor injury such as a sprain.
-In about 1 out of 10 people, CRPS starts without an apparent reason.footnote 1
+For some people, CRPS starts without an apparent reason.
+It isn't clear why some people get CRPS while others do not.

 What are the symptoms?

-Symptoms of CRPS are usually only in one arm or leg and include:
+Symptoms of complex regional pain syndrome (CRPS) are usually only in one arm or leg and include:

 - Pain that's much more severe and lasts much longer than what you would expect for the kind of injury you may have had.